How to Touch Up Wall Paint Without It Showing

 Step 6: Load the brush very lightly

 Dip just the tip of the artist brush into the palette.
 Press the brush against the rim of the palette to wipe almost all the paint off.
 The brush should look almost dry but glisten slightly.
 This is the opposite of normal painting — a touch-up is about laying the absolute minimum paint to colour the patch without building any film thickness above the surrounding wall.
+Less paint, less brush time, better result.

 Step 7: Dab — don’t brush — onto the patch